-In nature everything is interdependent.
-There is an ebb and flow among all the elements of life.
+In nature everything is interdependent and intertwined.
+There is an ebb and flow, a dependence among all the elements of life.
 Leaders must see their role from this perspective.
-Most of the work of leadership will be managing the interactions and connections between people and processes.
+Most of the work of leadership will be managing/facilitating the interactions and connections between people and processes.
 Leaders must keep aware of these truths:

-- Action in one place has an effect in other places. - Fluctuation of mutuality means authority moves between people. - Interacting properties in systems make outcomes mobile and fluid. - Relationship building is the primary work of leadership. - Trusting feeling is as important as valuing thinking. - Acknowledging in others what is unique in their contribution is vital. - Supporting, stretching, challenging, pushing, and helping are part of being present to the process, to the players, and to the outcome.
+- Action in one place ultimately has an impact in all other places. - Fluctuation of mutuality means authority moves between people. - Interacting properties in systems make outcomes mobile and fluid. - The value of an action drives its meaning and informs its content. - Relationship building is the primary work of leadership. - Trusting feeling-gut-sense is as important as valuing thinking. - Acknowledging in others what is unique in their contribution is vital. - Supporting, stretching, challenging, pushing, and helping are part of being present to the process, to the players, and to achieving value.